 Stripe used their API expertise to build infrastructure in compliance with the needs of most financial institutions, use cases, and regulations.
 Whether it was a small business or a Shopify or a Peloton, customers could put their trust in digitized payment systems, even if it was at a business that they’ve never shopped at before.

-Mobility developers need the same support to build multi-brand vehicle integrations optimized for connected car data security and OEM nuances.
+Mobility developers need the same support to build multi-brand vehicle integrations optimized for car data security and OEM nuances.

 Let’s not forget that connectivity isn’t just about data, it’s about people.